jecode93/codecurious/README.md

     - http://admin.lvh.me:3000
 ```

-**Notice:** You have to create an admin account to access the admin dashboard – you can use the `rails console` command to do that
+**Notice:** You have to create an admin account to access the admin dashboard – you can use the `rails console` command
+to do that.

 ### Deployment